-You have to try my Wendy's Copycat Paleo frosty recipe.
+You have to try my Wendy's Copycat healthy frosty recipe.
 When it comes down to eating out for dessert, a classic Wendy's Frosty is pretty much the biggest weakness I used to have.
 I mean come on, they only cost $0.99 for the smallest size and taste so good.

-his Clean Eating Wendy’s copycat dairy-free Frosty recipe is really good.
+This Vegan Frosty recipe is really good.
 It tastes a lot like the frosty's at Wendy's but it's dairy-free.
 Sweeeeeet!
 I had to write that.
 That's what my little brother says when he likes something a lot.
 It's also a pun on words, get it?

 Don't get me started on the flavor combination of dipping the french fries in the frosty.
 (Some of you might think it sounds weird but it is quite delicious.)
 But a Wendy's Frosty is definitely not healthy and is definitely not Paleo or Clean Eating.
 I have come up with a far better solution - a copycat recipe that encompasses the flavor of the Frosty without all the bad ingredients that come with it.

 You can whip this recipe up in five to ten minutes, which is faster than most of you can drive to Wendy's and buy one yourself.
 Heck, that's faster than it takes me to load up my four children in the car and make them put on their seatbelts.

 The one flaw in this recipe is that it uses the blender, which is noisy, so I can't make it after I put my children to bed and keep it all to myself.
 (Evil laugh).